Chief Sealth’s Career Connected News 4/6/26

 For Seniors Only

-Port Pathways Hiring Fair on April 18th, from 11 a.m. – 3 p.m. at Duwamish River Community Hub on 8600 14th Ave S.
+Port Pathways Hiring Fair on April 18, from 11 a.m. – 3 p.m. at Duwamish River Community Hub on 8600 14th Ave S.

--Open to job seekers 18+ years old
+- Open to job seekers 18+ years old

--Meet with employers who are hiring
+- Meet with employers who are hiring

--Bring your resume if you have one
+- Bring your resume if you have one

--Spanish interpretation available
+- Spanish interpretation available

 Questions?
 Email rozaliia.vashchuk@esd.wa.gov

 Seattle Promise next steps are to complete your FAFSA or WASFA by April 30.
+Online workshops during spring break are to help you are:

 Contact Kelly Gonzalez at kelly.gonzalez@seattlecolleges.edu, call/text her at 206-739-8530, visit her in 252A on Mondays, Tuesdays, or Thursdays, or book a Seattle Promise appt.